blackm0re/BEINC/README.md

 of using it, studying it and modifying it.

 BEINC is designed to assist you two common scenarios.
-As an example we will consider the case of an IRC cliet, although BEINC can be used by any client that conforms with BEINC's "messaging protocol".
+As an example we will consider the case of an IRC client, although BEINC can be used by any client that conforms with BEINC's "messaging protocol".

 We have the common situation where a user is accessing an IRC client located on